ebikatsudon/VTubeStudio/Thoughts-on-item-hotkeys-(delete).md

 * For each item, the saved properties are position, rotation and scale.
 For items attached to the model, the exact model attachment point is saved.
 * Other saved properties: Scene order, smoothing value and "censored" state.
 * If the scene is later loaded and a different model is active, items attached to the model won't be loaded.
 If this happens, failure to load the items will be logged appropriately.
-* There will be an UI to list saved item scenes.
+* There will be a UI to list saved item scenes.
 This UI will also allow you to delete item scenes, show their contents or rename them.
+* Item scenes will be saved in a folder called "Scenes".
+This folder will contain files called `"<scene-name-ascii>.scene.json"`.
+* All items will be referenced as filenames in the "Items" folder.
+This means that `external items` will automatically have to be copied to the "Items" folder when a scene is saved with them included.
+  * Thinking about it now, I think it makes sense to automatically save any external items in the "Items" folder the moment it is loaded into the scene.

+# Loading item scenes.

+The previously saved scenes can be loaded via a UI (or hotkeys, see below).
+The most complex point here is how to deal with items that appear in multiple scenes or how to deal with partially loaded/unloaded scenes.

 # Hotkeys